turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

 ### **Add .env file**

+* First of all, create a `.env` file in the `src` directory.
+Please take a note that dot (.) is necessary for the `.env` file name.
-* First of all, we need to create an account on Avalanche network.
+* Now we need to create an account on the Avalanche wallet.
 Please visit [Avalanche Wallet](https://wallet.avax.network/) to create your account and save your mnemonics in the .env file.
 * Now copy your Datahub's Avalanche Fuji testnet API key in the .env file as shown below.
 * Never share or commit your `.env` file.
 It contains your credentials like `mnemonics` and `API` key.
 Therefore, it is advised to add `.env` to your `.gitignore` file.